MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-1801.md

    ![Screenshot showing how to stop protection.](../dpm/media/upgrade-to-dpm-2016/dpm-2016-stop-protection1.png)

-   The **Remove from Group** dialog opens.
+   The **Remove from Group** page opens.

-2. In the **Remove from Group** dialog, review the used disk space and the available free space in the storage pool.
+2. In the **Remove from Group** page, review the used disk space and the available free space in the storage pool.
 The default is to leave the recovery points on the disk and allow them to expire per their associated retention policy.
 Select **OK**.

     If you want to immediately return the used disk space to the free storage pool, select **Delete replica on disk**.
 This will delete the backup data (and recovery points) associated with that member.